niolabs/docs/docs/blocks/block-development/block-testing.md

     * communication
     * persistence
     * web
--   **signals_notified(signals, output_id)**<br>This method gets called every time signals are notified in your tests.
+-   **signals_notified(signals, output_id)**<br>This method gets called every time signals are emitted in your tests.
 If you'd like to record something in the test case, trigger an event, or perform some aggregation when that happens, override this method.
-One common use is to add `self.signals = defaultdict(list)` to `setUp` and
+One common use is to add `self.signals = defaultdict(list)` to `setUp`.

 ```python
 def signals_notified(self, signals, output_id):